Overview

 internally uses GCTA

-which will be passed to functions if needed.
-As required by GCTA
+that will be passed to functions as needed.
+As required by the GCTA

-software, the function can only support Linux and PLINK files.
-Two steps are needed as below.
+software, the function only supports Linux and PLINK files.
+Two steps are required:

 -